planetarium/NineChronicles.Headless/README.md

   --no-mpt                                                 Flag to turn off the Merkle Patricia Trie for state saving.
   --workers <Int32>                                        Number of workers to use in Swarm (Default: 5) --confirmations <Int32>                                  The number of required confirmations to recognize a block.
 0 by default.
 (Default: 0)
+  --validate                                               Flag to turn on validating action renderer.
   --dev                                                    Flag to turn on the dev mode.  false by default.
   --dev.block-interval <Int32>                             The time interval between blocks.
 It's unit is seconds.
 Works only when dev mode is on.
 10 (s) by default.
 (Default: 10)
   --dev.reorg-interval <Int32>                             The size of reorg interval.
 Works only when dev mode is on.
 0 by default.
 (Default: 0)